Thermally stimulated current spectroscopy

 Historically, Frei and Groetzinger published a paper in German in 1936 with the title "Liberation of electrical energy during the fusion of electrets" (English translation of the original title in German).
 This may be the first paper on TSC.
 Before the invention of deep-level transient spectroscopy (DLTS), thermally stimulated current (TSC) spectroscopy was a popular technique to study traps in semiconductors.
 Nowadays, for traps in Schottky diodes or p-n junctions, DLTS is the standard method to study traps.
 However, there is an important shortcoming for DLTS: it cannot be used for an insulating material while TSC can be applied to such a situation.
 (Note: an insulator can be considered as a very large bandgap semiconductor.)
 In addition, the standard transient capacitance based DLTS method may not be very good for the study of traps in the i-region of a p-i-n diode while the transient current based DLTS (I-DLTS) may be more useful.

 TSC has been used to study traps in semi-insulating gallium arsenide (GaAs) substrates.
 It has also been applied to materials used for particle detectors or semiconductor detectors used in nuclear research, for example, high-resistivity silicon, cadmium telluride (CdTe), etc. TSC has also been applied to various organic insulators.
 TSC is useful for electret research.
-More advanced modifications of TSC have been applied to study traps in ultrathin high-k dielectric thin films.
+More advanced modifications of TSC have been applied to study traps in ultrathin high-κ dielectric thin films.
 W. S. Lau (Lau Wai Shing, Republic of Singapore) applied zero-bias thermally stimulated current or zero-temperature-gradient zero-bias thermally stimulated current to ultrathin tantalum pentoxide samples.
 For samples with some shallow traps which can be filled at low temperature and some deep traps which can be filled only at high temperature, a two-scan TSC may be useful as suggested by Lau in 2007.
 TSC has also been applied to hafnium oxide.